 8. Will any of the tumbling media for brass damage my parts?

 No. None of the tumbling media for brass is harsh enough to damage your parts.

-But if you use wrong sized media on wrong sizes parts, you will either run out of media or slightly damaged your brass.
+But if you use the wrong media size on your parts, you will either run out of media or slightly damage your brass.

 9. Do I need to use any special lubricants?